noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 R, and (b) this is disallowed in packages submitted to CRAN, so it makes code more difficult to share.
 That said, the internal version can be 9X faster.
 Your call.

+***[Update 4/26/2013: On the [suggestion of Kevin Ushey](https://twitter.com/kevin_ushey/status/327205714328158208), I'm adding the following section]***

+# Other Languages:  More reward for more effort

+I've mentioned a few times that functions written in other languages, like C or C++, are much faster than other R functions.
+Obviously, learning another language is an undertaking, but thanks to some recent developments, writing R functions in C has become much easier.
+The `Rcpp` package lets you write such C++ functions without learning much about compiling or other peripheral issues, and Hadley Wyckham has written an [excellent beginners's guide to `Rcpp`](https://github.com/hadley/devtools/wiki/Rcpp) that teaches you just enough C++ to get started.
+From the guide:

+> Typical bottlenecks that C++ can help with are:
+>
+>* Loops that can't easily be vectorised because each iteration depends on the previous.
+C++ modifies objects in place, so there is little overhead when modifying a data structure many times.
+>
+>* Recursive functions, or problems which involve calling functions millions of times.
+The overhead of calling a function in C++ is much lower than the overhead of calling a function in R.  To give you some idea of the magnitude, on my computer when writing this book the overhead in C++ was ~5ns compared to ~200ns for R.
+>
+>* Problems that require advanced data structures and algorithms that R doesn't provide.
+Through the standard >template library (STL), C++ has efficient implementations of many important data structures, from ordered maps >to double ended queues.

 [^1]: If you are a scientist, you should ALWAYS be prepared to share
     your code, and should probably publish it as a supplement to your